 My hair has always been very important to me.
 I was the guy in high school and in my twenties with long beautiful hair.
 To my great frustration I started frontal thinning in my late twenties.
 Took Proscar during my thirties.
 Also used Minoxidil .
 Had a small hair transplant from Dr. Dow Stough in Hot Springs, Ark around 1996.
 Dr. Stough is a very ethical and skilled doctor that likes to use a conservative approach.
 Dr. Stough seems a bit reluctant to do crowns.
 I tried a hair system at Hair Club around 1998.
 Hair Club system looked great, but just didnt feel right/natural.
 The glue and possibility of being spotted with a system caused me to stop wearing the system.
-Although for the most part the Hair Club system looked very good.
+Although for the most part the Hair Club system looked very good and they treated me great.

 Stupidly for a few years I stopped taking Propecia and using Minoxidil and then noticed my crown starting to thin.